TanabeLab/JOS-3/README.md

 After the simulate() method is executed, the environment input values are inherited, so you only need to enter the input parameters that you want to change.

-The following are the environmental parameters for setter of JOS3 class.
+## Environmental parameters for setter of JOS3 class.

 Input parameters of environmental conditions are set as the Setter format.
 If you set the different conditions in each body parts, set the list.

-List input must be 17 lengths and means the input of "Head", "Neck", "Chest", "Back", "Pelvis", "LShoulder", "LArm", "LHand", "RShoulder", "RArm", "RHand", "LThigh", "LLeg", "LFoot", "RThigh", "RLeg" and "RFoot".
+### List-type input must be 17 lengths and means the input of "Head", "Neck", "Chest",
+### "Back", "Pelvis", "Left-Shoulder", "Left-Arm", "Left-Hand", "Right-Shoulder", "Right-Arm",
+### "Right-Hand", "Left-Thigh", "Left-Leg", "Left-Foot", "Right-Thigh", "Right-Leg" and "Right-Foot".

 * Ta (float or list) : Air temperature [oC].
 * Tr (float or list) : Mean radiant temperature [oC].